Ali-Ahmed-El-Karamany/Embedded_linux/library/README.md

 ```bash
 gcc -shared -fPIC -o lib/libmyMath.so code/*.c
 ```
-The `-shared` flag indicates that you are creating a shared object, and `-fPIC` generates position-independent code, which is necessary for shared libraries.
+- `-shared` flag indicates that you are creating a shared object, and
+- `-fPIC` generates position-independent code, which is necessary for shared libraries.

 #### 3. Use the library in the Program